SESARLab/mfh-dl-performace-testing/thesis.md

 #### Design

 Apache Druid is a multi-process distributed data store designed to be deployed in a cluster.
-Each system component can be configured and scaled independently depending on the system's needs.
+Each system component can be configured and scaled independently based on the system's needs.
 Apache Druid processes are the following:

 - **Coordinator**: it is responsible for managing data availability and distribution on the cluster.
 The Coordinator instructs the Historical process to load new segments, drop outdated segments, ensure that segments are correctly replicated across the Historical process, and distribute segments between Historical nodes to keep the latter evenly loaded.